Canvas Instructor Guide

 Use groups in your Canvas course

-One way to organize student group work, projects, and assignments online is to use groups in Canvas.
-Each group will have its own private group area to work in, which contains announcements, pages, discussions, and files that are shared only within the group.
+One way to organize student group work, projects, and assignments is to use groups in Canvas.
+Each group will have its own private collaborative page outside the main course, which contains announcements, pages, discussions, and files that are shared only within the group.
+As an instructor, you will have access to these private group pages.

-Canvas has two types of groups: group sets that are managed by you and student groups that are organized by students.
-You can use both simultaneously in a course.
-But group sets are the only group type that you can use for grading purposes.
+Canvas has two types of groups: group sets and student groups.
+Group sets are managed by you, while student groups are organized by students.
+You can use both in a course, but only group sets can be used for grading purposes.

 1. Log in to your Canvas course and click People in the Course Navigation.